 Can I sue Facebook because my spouse published hurtful things about me?

 Internet service providers and social media platforms such as Facebook, Instagram, Twitter, etc. are protected from a special law called the Internet Defamation Law: Section 230 of the Communications Decency Act.
 This law protects social media platforms and ISPs from lawsuits every time a user posts libelous statements using their platform.

 When you are going through a divorce, it is a good idea for you to take a hiatus from posting anything about any aspect of your divorce, your life with your spouse, your activities with your children, or your travels, because every word of it is discoverable by the other party.
 You have zero expectation of privacy when it comes to posting information about yourself online.
 If you would rather not hear the opposing counsel read what you have written in open court, don’t write it and don’t post it.

 The truth is your best defense

 If you can show evidence of how the false words of your soon-to-be-ex have damaged you, your livelihood, reputation or business, you may have a valid defamation case.
 You, the Plaintiff, have the burden of proving that the statements were both false and defamatory.

 If you are involved in a contentious divorce and the other side is making false statements about you that are causing you harm or hurting your reputation, the skilled Nashville divorce attorneys at the Miller Upshaw Family Law firm are here to help you obtain justice..

 At Miller Upshaw Family Law, PLLC, our Nashville divorce lawyers are here to support our clients in finding positive solutions throughout the divorce process.
-You are welcome to reserve a consultation with a member of our family law team; please call 615.454.9899 or use our contact form today.
+You are welcome to reserve an in-person or video consultation with a member of our family law team; please call 615-391-4200 or use our contact form today.